viewsourc3/Chishiki/posts/Science/Global Warming Experiment/Updates and Results.md

 This section details the awakening stage and early development of the blob.
 The purpose of this stage is to "wake up" the blob, which was sent in the form of a sclerotium, and make it reach a significant size, before starting the experiment.

-The above tabs will detail the progress of the different experimental protocols I'll be following.
+The above tabs will allow to follow the progress of the different experimental protocols I'll be following.

-#### Day 1.
+### Day 1.
 2022.04.23, saturday.

 ##### Steps.
 1. Take out two boxes from the Petri refrigerator: control box no. 1 and experimental box no. 1.